 Sometimes one just ends up scratching their head and wondering what it is that drives public tastes and/or the opinion of critics.
 Two years earlier when Roland Emmerich’s Independence Day (1996) became less of a film than it did an event, this critic ended up scratching his head and wondering what made everybody go so crazy about something so one-dimensionally cliched and simplistically flag-waving.
 When it came to Godzilla, one found themself in almost the opposite position.
 Despite a mega-hype build-up that announced that the film was from the same people as and would be even bigger than Independence Day, Godzilla opened in the US and confounded expectation to become a colossal flop with the public and critics alike everywhere rushing to junk it.
 In fact, Godzilla is not a bad film at all.
 If the truth be told it is the most enjoyable, unpretentious out-and-out monster movie that has come this way in some time.
 Why all the negative hoopla is frankly beyond one – perhaps it is the very absensce of flag-waving that disappointed people.

 One did not expect much from Godzilla.
 Director Roland Emmerich and his co-writer Dean Devlin do not make particularly good science-fiction.
-Dean Devlin writes by cliche and Roland Emmerich directs in simplistic emotional cues and their combined body of work – Universal Soldier (1992), Stargate (1994), Independence Day, The Patriot (2000) and Independence Day: Resurgence (2016), as well as works they have produced such as the tv series The Visitor (1997) and films such as The High Crusade (1994), The Thirteenth Floor (1999) and Eight Legged Freaks (2002) , and Emmerich’s solo films The Day After Tomorrow (2004), 10,000 BC (2008), 2012 (2009), Anonymous (2011), White House Down (2013), Stonewall (2015)– lacks anything appreciable in the way of original ideas or challenging treatments of themes.
+Dean Devlin writes by cliche and Roland Emmerich directs in simplistic emotional cues and their combined body of work – Universal Soldier (1992), Stargate (1994), Independence Day, The Patriot (2000) and Independence Day: Resurgence (2016), as well as works they have produced such as the tv series The Visitor (1997) and films such as The High Crusade (1994), The Thirteenth Floor (1999) and Eight Legged Freaks (2002), and Emmerich’s solo films The Day After Tomorrow (2004), 10,000 BC (2008), 2012 (2009), Anonymous (2011), White House Down (2013), Stonewall (2015) and Midway (2019) – lacks anything appreciable in the way of original ideas or challenging treatments of themes.
 Independence Day is the best example of their faults – mindless mega-scale special effects for their own sake and the substitution of election campaign-type populist sentiments in the place of drama.
 Stargate was their best film up to this point, which at least counterbalanced their cliched writing with Roland Emmerich’s forte – the ability to conjure an effectively dramatic sense of wonder across an epic widescreen canvas.

 Godzilla is of course an updating of the long-running Japanese monster series begun with Godzilla, King of the Monsters (1954).
 (See below for the other Japanese Godzilla films).
 Emmerich and Dean Devlin do some occasionally clever updatings – in an amusingly contemporary touch, the creature has been mutated to giant-size by French nuclear testing in the Pacific.
 Mostly though the script is terrible.
 There is the prize piece of bad writing where Matthew Broderick is able to employ a human pregnancy test kit to determine that Godzilla is about to give birth.
 The characters are conceived as no more than caricatures – the French are snobbish about American junk food; Michael Lerner’s mayor (who in a snide aside is a pompous windbag who has been named after Roger Ebert) is a caricature that has been lifted straight from Murray Hamilton’s mayor in Jaws (1975); Lerner and Harry Shearer’s news anchor are set up as self-important straw figures whose only character arc is to fall on their faces.
 (Although, to be fair, this is more characterisation than most of the human figures get in the Japanese Godzilla films).
 The good thing about Godzilla is that it rarely ever slows down enough to allow these one-dimensional figures time on screen.